chef/chef-web-docs/chef_master/source/resource_machine.rst

 ``:stop``
    Use to stop a machine.

-.. end_tag

 In-Parallel Processing
 -----------------------------------------------------
 .. tag provisioning_parallel

-In certain situations Chef provisioning will run multiple **machine** processes in-parallel, as long as each of the individual **machine** resources have the same declared action.
+In certain situations Chef Provisioning will run multiple **machine** processes in-parallel, as long as each of the individual **machine** resources have the same declared action.
 The **machine_batch** resource is used to run in-parallel processes.

-Chef provisioning will processes resources in-parallel automatically, unless:
+Chef Provisioning will processes resources in-parallel automatically, unless:

 * The recipe contains complex scripts, such as when a **file** resource sits in-between two **machine** resources in a single recipe.
 In this situation, the resources will be run sequentially
 * The actions specified for each individual **machine** resource are not identical; for example, if resource A is set to ``:converge`` and resource B is set to ``:destroy``, then they may not be processed in-parallel